-- Dale said that it’s best to take seeds from several of the same variety of tomato for genetic diversity within that variety.
-Bear that in mind when you’re harvesting tomatoes for seed and take several from each plant.
-He also said that it’s important to pick your best performing tomatoes for seed saving.
-So, when you’re planting, plan to plant a few of each variety from which you want to save seed just to have a good mix.
+It’s also important to pick your best performing tomatoes for seed saving.
+So, when you’re planting,plant a few of each variety from which you want to save seed just to have a good mix.
 When it’s time to harvest, pick the tomatoes with the characteristics you desire in future tomatoes.

-- Dale looked around the outside of his tomato for any scars or squishes or cracks and carved them off.
+- Looked around the outside of the cut tomato for any scars, squishes, or cracks and carve them off.

-- Then Dale squished all the liquid from the tomato and his cutting board into the container.
+- Squish all the liquid from the tomato on the cutting board into the container.

-- Next, he added enough water to cover the seeds and secured the lid (just so that smell the coming fermentation process didn’t escape – not pleasant).
+- Secure the lid (just so that smell the coming fermentation process didn’t escape – it’s not pleasant).

-- Then, very important step here, Dale LABELED the container and attached a future seed envelope to the lid so that all the information for that tomato variety was right there, taped to the container.
-Labeling, so important.
-Something at which I usually stink.
+- Label the container and attach a future seed envelope to the lid so that all the information for that tomato variety is right there, taped to the container.
+Labeling is SO important!

-- Dale instructed us to put our seeds somewhere warmish and safe on a counter or shelf.
-He also told us to give them a swoosh every day and check them to watch for signs of mold.
+- Swirl them gently every day and check them to watch for signs of mold.

 - Once the seeds have developed a nasty, gloppy mold at the top that covers the width of the container, they’re ready for final processing.
 This takes around a week, but it really depends on how warm it is in your house.

-- At this point, Dale instructed us to transfer the contents of the seed container into a small bucket, and to add some water.
+- At this point, transfer the contents of the seed container into a small bucket and add some water.

-- He then showed us how to let it sit for a minute, and then dump off the top, yucky water.
+- Let it sit for a minute so that the mold layer and tomato bits rise to the top, and then dump off the top, yucky water.

-- Dale repeated this process, adding clean water again when he was done.
-He let them sit to settle again, and then swished the seeds and dumped off more gunk.
-He repeated until your water was clear.
+- Repeat this process, adding clean water again when you’re done.
+Let them sit to settle again, and then swish the seeds and dump off more gunk.
+Repeat until your water is clear.

-- Healthy, viable seeds will sink.
+Healthy, viable seeds will sink.
 The useless ones will float to the top where you can just skim them off and dump them.
-If you ferment your seeds too long, they’ll start to germinate in the container (not that I would know that from personal experience, of course).
-So, Dale was sure to remind us to keep checking the seeds and process them as soon as they’re done.
+If you ferment your seeds too long, they’ll start to germinate in the container.
+So, be sure to keep checking the seeds and process them as soon as they’re fermented but not sprouted.

 A Quick Note on Kids

 Passing on this homestead/garden wisdom is a duty – a duty that should be fun!
-Do youself a favor and involve some kids in this seed saving adventure.
+Do yourself a favor and involve some kids in this seed saving adventure.

-Drying them doesn’t have to be complicated – a plate and a place with good air circulation will do.
+Drying them doesn’t have to be complicated – lay them out on a screen or mat in a place with good air circulation and no direct sunlight.

 A caution to people with kids or cats or both: put the drying seeds somewhere that curious fingers and feckless paws can’t find them.

-Learning how to save tomato seeds is simple and kind of cool – molding on purpose, you gotta admit there’s something cool about that.
-It also saves you money and helps you control the quality of your plants.
+Learning how to save tomato seeds is saves you money and helps you control the quality of your plants.